 Rachel Edwards was born and raised in the UK by her Jamaican mother and Nigerian father.
 She is delighted to have been ‘born on three continents at once’ and identifies as many things: a black British author; a Sunday Times columnist; a wife and stepmother; a London-loving resident of the Shires; a now-wistful Europhile and a diehard Soul II Soul fan.

 Rachel read French with English at King’s College London.
 After a graduate stint in publishing, her break into fiction came in her twenties when she was engaged to craft literary sauce for her first editor, Rowan Pelling.
 She then won a national fiction award from The Arts Council which comprised mentoring from the acclaimed novelist Catherine Johnson.
 She has since written for many national publications, freelancing for more than ten years until 2016 when she chose to focus full-time on her fiction.
-Darling, the result, was her debut novel. and her second novel, Lucky, will be published on 24th June 2021.
+Darling, the result, was her debut novel. and her second novel, Lucky, was published on 24th June 2021.